 One way to address issues related to “one (population) model fits all” is to develop personalised legal predictive models that account for both population-level shared patterns and individual information.
 The idea is similar to personalised model development and personalised medicine in the healthcare sector \citep{chen2021personalized}.
 As such, I do not expand on the technicality; rather, I highlight one potential difficulty: that is, it is difficult to obtain brain and behaviour data for each individual (especially in criminal law where individuals are perhaps not as willing to “donate” their biological data as patients do in health and medicine); equally difficult would be to develop a personalised model for each individual given the high-dimensionality of the parameters and complex combinations of criminal scenarios.
-A compromise can perhaps be made by developing sub-group models – developing a model for each specific sub-group of individuals (say, one model for homicide and another for burglary); one could additionally include \textit{ad hoc} parameters capturing individual characteristics.
+A compromise can perhaps be made by developing sub-group models – developing a model for each specific sub-group of individuals (say, one model for homicide and another for burglary), or local-group models - developing a model for a local population (\textit{e.g.}, \citep{lovins2018validating, boccaccini2017field} in Texas, USA and \citep{hanson2014field} in California, USA).
+One could additionally include \textit{ad hoc} parameters capturing individual or sub-group characteristics.